Q&A with Parity’s new CTO, Fredrik Harrysson

 What’s your favorite aspect of Parity’s culture?

-We don’t really have managers per se; we follow more of Fred George’s definition of Programmer Anarchy, or self-organisation.
+We don’t really have managers per se; we follow more of Fred George’s definition of Programmer Anarchy, or self-organization.
 This means that people have agency and autonomy, and of course you sometimes have to work on issues you’re not super passionate about because that’s what’s good for the product, but most of the time it means that you can dive as deep as you want into that rabbit hole and geek out about something you love doing.

 What’s your interest and experience in open source software?